 - Underbite – Invisalign can treat an underbite by gently moving the bottom teeth back so that they sit in the correct position, slightly behind the front teeth.
 If not treated, an underbite can cause TMJ pain and lead to worn-down teeth.

 - Overbite – Is when the upper teeth are too far in front of the lower teeth.
-This can be due to bone structure, genetics, or harmful oral habits, according to this article from Speaks Orthodontics.
+This can be due to bone structure, genetics, or harmful oral habits.
 Invisible aligners can be used in place of Idaho Falls braces to correct this issue if it only requires minimal treatment.

 - Crossbite – A crossbite is when some of the upper teeth sit inside of the lower teeth (they should be on the outside).
 A crossbite causes teeth to wear down and even chip.
 Additionally, in some cases, it can cause gums to recede.